- Interventional Pain

 Migraine is a common and often disabling neurologic disorder.
 No longer thought of as neurovascular in etiology, migraine is now known to be a complex disorder of the brain with strong genetic underpinnings.
 The impact of migraine may extend beyond the affected individual to also impact partners and children.
 Although many patients search to identify “triggers” of migraine, teasing out such relationships can be remarkably complex.
 The premonitory phase of a migraine attacks can include symptoms such as food cravings, photophobia, and increased yawning—symptoms that could, for example, lead a person to mistakenly conclude that the migraine attacks are “triggered” by eating chocolate, bright lights, or being tired.
 We review current evidence on the epidemiology, impact, and pathophysiology of migraine.

-Key words: epidemiology, impact, migraine, pathophysiology
+Key words: Epidemiology, impact, migraine, pathophysiology, socioeconomic status, gender

 - Special Topics